The Best Restaurants in Jersey City (2026 Guide)

 Low Fidelity

-Low Fidelity (Lo-Fi) offers a diverse selection of Detroit-style pizza categorized into Red, White, Specialty, and Red Eye Pies (available during weekend brunch) as well as a unique cocktail program.
-Another JC Heights gem, Lo-Fi’s menu features the Motor City pizza, with pepperoni cups and hot honey, is a personal favorite for its simplicity.
-Standout options include the Aloha Satellite with guanciale, fermented pineapple, and Thai basil, or the Jersey Cosmonaut with pancetta, vodka sauce, and smoked mozzarella.
-With a range of delicious choices, Low Fidelity consistently delivers a satisfying dining experience.
+Low Fidelity—Lo-Fi to regulars—offers a diverse selection of Detroit-style pizza categorized into Red, White, Specialty, and Red Eye Pies (available during weekend brunch).
+The Jersey City Heights gem offers a cocktail menu replete with rum-packed tiki displays.
+For pizza, standout options include the Aloha Satellite with guanciale, fermented pineapple, and Thai basil, or the Jersey Cosmonaut with pancetta, vodka sauce, and smoked mozzarella.
+Low Fidelity consistently delivers a satisfying dining experience.

 Sushi by Bou

 Maybe you’ve been to Ani Ramen before and thought to yourself: “What’s behind that secret door?”
-Well, if your investigative bone got the best of you, then you would know that behind that doorway is Sushi by Bou—Jersey City’s own omakase.
-Sit around a bar and watch as sushi chefs prepare for you a dinner that goes one piece at a time.
-Chefs form nigiri with warm rice and fresh fish—handing it directly to you, allowing you to revel in the sushi at its absolute peak.
-Buttery hamachi, fatty tuna belly, miso cod and sliced scallop are just a few of the many courses you are treated to at Sushi by Bou.
+Well, if your investigative instincts got the best of you, you’d find Sushi by Bou—Jersey City’s own omakase.
+Sit around the bar and watch as sushi chefs prepare a dinner that unfolds one piece at a time, forming nigiri with warm rice and fresh fish and handing it directly to you, allowing you to revel in fish at its absolute best.
+Buttery hamachi, fatty tuna belly, miso cod, and sliced scallop are just a few of the many courses on offer.
 Add in a Suntory highball, and you have yourself a pretty stellar evening.